I am an AS or AAS degree student, what are my transfer options?

 Student Email Login

-How To Sign In To Your Student Email Using Outlook App (iOS) 1.
-Open up the "App Store".
-2. Locate the "Microsoft Outlook" app from the App Store.
+Student Email Using Microsoft Outlook App (iOS) 1.
+Navigate to the "App Store".
+2. Search for the "Microsoft Outlook" app from the App Store.
 3. Click on "Get" to download the app.
-If you installed Outlook before, click on the cloud icon as ...
+If you installed Outlook before, click on the cloud icon as shown ...

 What are the 20 credits of pre-major/elective courses for the AA degree?